madnorris/E02a-Control-Structures/README.md

 Edit README.md to answer the following questions:

 - Open main01.py.
-Before running it, what do you expect this program to do?
+Before running it, what do you expect this program to do? - answer the questions
   - Now right click on the main1.py window and select “Run Python File in Terminal”.
 Click in the bottom panel, and answer the question.
-Describe what happened.
+Describe what happened. -  it turned orange
-  - What do you think the program did with what you typed in answer to the question?
+  - What do you think the program did with what you typed in answer to the question? - nothing
 - Open main02.py.
 Before running it, describe how this is different than main01.py.
-  - What do you think the color = input() will do?
+  - What do you think the color = input() will do?  - nothing
   - Run the program in the terminal and answer the question.
-Did the program do what you expected?
+Did the program do what you expected? - yes
 - Open main03.py.
 Before running it, describe how this is different than main02.py.
-  - What is happening on lines 9–12?
+  - What is happening on lines 9–12? -  there was a error
-  - Why are lines 10 and 12 indented?
+  - Why are lines 10 and 12 indented?  - to get a correct answer
   - Run the program and answer the question.
-What happens if you don’t capitalize Red?
+What happens if you don’t capitalize Red? -
   - What does this tell you about "color"?
 - Open main04.py.
 Before running it, describe how this is different than main03.py.
   - What problem is this trying to solve?
   - Run the program and answer the question.
 What happens if you use some other capitalization scheme (i.e., “RED” or “reD“)?